johninkorea/calculate-going-dutch-between-friends/README.md

 B에게 750.0원을 줍니다
 #### **************************************************

-## Example2
+## Example 2

 You can type in with Mathematical symbols.

-As a same supposition.
-These is the result
+These is the result, as a same supposition.

 ![Screenshot from 2021-01-16 10-32-04](https://user-images.githubusercontent.com/77234845/104793495-3ba9a400-57e6-11eb-8ece-43c12bfe0fc6.png)

 ***********************************************************************
 ### RequirementRequirement

 Python3